Rubis-class submarine: Background and design

-As built the first four submarines of the class measured 72.1 m long overall with a beam of 7.6 m and a draught of 6.4 m.
+The first four submarines of the class, Rubis, Saphir, Casabianca, and Émeraude were built according to the original specifications.
+They measured 72.1 m long overall with a beam of 7.6 m and a draught of 6.4 m.
 The Rubis class had a standard displacement of 2265 t, 2385 t surfaced and 2670 t submerged.
 The boats are of single-hull construction made of 80 HLES high elasticity steel and the forward diving planes are situated high on the conning tower.
 The Rubis class can dive to depths over 300 m.

 The submarines are powered by a CAS-48 pressurised water nuclear reactor creating 48 megawatts utilising 7% low-enriched uranium, driving two 3,950-kilowatt turbo-alternator sets.
 These power a single propeller creating 9500 shp.
 At low speeds, the submarines use natural circulation to reduce noise emissions.
 In case of a reactor failure, the Rubises have an emergency electric motor powered by batteries or a SEMT-Pielstick 16PA4 diesel generator set with an output of 480 kW.
 On battery power, the vessel has a range of 50 nmi and endurance for 15 hours.
 The submarines had a cruising speed of 25 kn and endurance of 45 days (60 days maximum).
-Manned by two (alternating) crews, they have an active yearly service of 240 days.
+Alternating between two different crews, they have an active yearly service of 240 days.
 The crew initially numbered 66, including 9 officers.

 Sharing sensors and weapons with the Agosta class, the Rubises have four 533 mm torpedo tubes forward.
 They have stowage for a mix of 14 F17 Mod 2 torpedoes and SM39 Exocet anti-ship missiles.
 The submarines can fire and guide two torpedoes simultaneously.
 Instead of torpedoes, the submarine can embark FG 29 mines.
 The submarines was initially fitted with a DRUA 33 navigation/search radar, ARUR and ARUD electronic warfare systems, DSUV 22 multi-function passive sonar array, DUUA 2B active sonar, and DUUX 2 acoustic intercept sonar.

 AMÉTHYSTE rebuild

 The initial design of Rubis proved to be problematic with unexpectedly high noise levels.
-This led to the Améthyste silencing program (AMÉlioration Tactique HYdrodynamique Silence Transmission Ecoute, literally Silent Acoustic Transmission Tactical Hydrodynamic Improvement) which was applied during construction of the fifth (Améthyste) and sixth (Perle) hulls.
+This led to the Améthyste silencing program (AMÉlioration Tactique HYdrodynamique Silence Transmission Ecoute, literally Silence-Transmission-Listening Hydrodynamic Tactical Improvement) which was applied during construction of the fifth (Améthyste) and sixth (Perle) hulls.
 The hull form was reshaped and lengthened to 73.6 m while the superstructure and external bow were made of glass-reinforced plastic.
 To further reduce noise emissions, the machinery was given flexible mountings.
 The program included upgrades to the sonar and additional upgrades of the electronics.
 The Rubis class had a DSUB 62C towed passive sonar array, DUUG 2 sonar intercept, DMUX 20 sonar suite installed and had their acoustic intercept upgraded to DUUX 5.
 With the upgrades tested and proven, the original four boats were rebuilt to the same standards between 1989 and 1995 and were nearly identical to the final two ships of the class.